While Paris is the obvious first stop on a French holiday, there are other major cities that can be explored in a more zen-like manner.

 Gorgeous Parc de la Tête d’Or is located opposite the MAC.
 Here you can chill out by the lake, visit the zoo or try your hand at a game of boules.

 Le Café du Rhône is a cool spot to chill in the afternoon over a drink or bite.
-Boogie on down later to soul, disco and house in the industrial chic surroundings of Dock 40.
+Boogie on down later to soul, disco and house in the industrial chic surroundings of Le Docks 40.

 Do you have any tips to add to our Lyon travel guide?
 We would love to hear from you.
-Please send us a message.
+Please leave a comment below.

 Additional images: Bigstock